 Valerie Toll, MSN, RN, ACNP-BC, is an acute care nurse practitioner for Michael Chen, MD, in the Neuroendovascular Services Section of Cerebrovascular Disease and Neurologic Critical Care.
 She received her Master of Science in nursing degree from Rush University.
-Valerie’s background as an emergency room staff nurse at both West Suburban Medical Center and Rush University Medical Center has exposed her to variety of patient populations and disease entities; with her main area of interest being neurologic critical care.
+Valerie’s background as an emergency room staff nurse at both West Suburban Medical Center and Rush University Medical Center has exposed her to variety of patient populations and disease entities.
+Her main area of interest is neurologic critical care.

 Valerie works primarily with Michael Chen, MD and Roham Moftakhar, MD.